ManuMyGit/CodingTutorials/microservices/eventdriven/kafka/README.md

 - De-coupling of system dependencies.

 # Kafka fundamentals
+## Message
+A Kafka message, also known as a record, primarily consists of a key, a value, and a timestamp.
+The key is optional and used to determine the partition where the message will be stored.
+The value contains the actual data payload, and the timestamp indicates when the message was produced

 ## Topics, partitions and offsets
 A topic in Kafka is the base of everything.
 It is a particular stream of data:
 - We could say it is similar to a table in a database, in the way that all the data within the topic is of the same type.
 - We can have as many topics as we want.
 - Topics are split into partitions.
+  - A topic is a logical representation of a stream of data.
+A partition represents the physical data storage on disk.
   - Each partition is ordered.
-The order is guaranteed just within each specific partition, not across partition.
+The order is guaranteed just within each specific partition, not across partitions.
+  - If order is required, all events related to the same object should be sent with the same key.
+This will guarantee Kafka will store the event in the same partition.
+  - Messages across partitions within the same topic are read in parallel, while messages within the same partition are read sequentially.
   - Each message within a partition gets an incremental id, called offset.
   - The partitions must be specified when a topic is created.
 It can be changed later on, but it is a required data during the topic creation.
+Increase the number of partitions might be risky since it might change the partition destination for a set of keys.
+Imagine we have partitions 1, 2 and 3.
+All the messages with key turgon go to partition 1, which guarantees order for that key.
+Assume now that we add a new partition, 4, and due to this, all messages with key turgon go now to partition 4.
+If there are events for turgon to be processed in partition number 1, and we have now events for that key in partition number 4, order is broken.
   - Offsets are duplicated across partitions, but not inside partitions.
 Offsets are unique per partition.
   - The offset itself doesn't say anything about the message.
 A message is identified by topic-partition-offset.
 - The data is kept only for a limited time (default is one week).